scottcarr/scottcarr.github.com/_posts/2018-01-21-problems-with-c.md

 ---
 layout: post
 published: true
-title: "Work in Progress: C is Fundamentally Insecure, or Why Rust Matters"
-summary: A point made not often enough -- until people stop writing new C code
+title: "Problems with Writing Safe C and Rust Mitigates them"
+summary: Even if you don't use Rust, understanding these issues will make you a better C programmer.
 ---

 ```
 THIS POST IS A WORK IN PROGRESS
 ```

 My PhD thesis topic was essentially, "How to retroactively make C programs safe."
 I spent three years working on this problem.
-Now, I'm convinced we should stop writing C code all together, and instead write new code in a language designed for safety (ex: Rust).

-To be clear, it's impossible for me to "prove" to you that C is insecure -- in the sense of mathemtical or logic proof.
-Instead, I will make a qualitative argument that the path of least resistance in C is writing buggy and insecure programs.
-To write secure C code is difficult and expensive.
-Secure C code is written *inspite of* C's underlying insecurity, not *because of* any positive attribute of the language.

-But this article will not be all doom and gloom.
-Many smart people have been working hard developing tools to build secure systems, and The Way Forward is to put these tools to the test and write production quality software.

-# Secure Systems

-I will make my argument against C, and for a new safer language, concrete in the rest of the article using examples.
-But before jumping into that, I'll give an informal definition of systems security.
-We want the following properties in our systems:

-* P1: unexpected input should not crash our system
-* P2: attackers should not be able to craft inputs that allow them to hijack our system
-* P3: my system should not leak unintended data
-* P4: attackers should not able to corrupt our system's protected data

-The following examples illustrate that it's much easier to write C programs, that violate these properties, than it is to write secure C programs.
+The longer I worked on C tooling, the more I realized the C ecosystem is a bunch of interdependent hacks.
+Did you know glibc can only be built with gcc, and no other C compiler?
+I'll refer to the C language specification, standard library and compiler collectively as "C."

+Unfortunately, decades of iteration on C tooling have not added up to secure C.  Some problems have existed since C's invention in the 1970s.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">All the amazing crypto attacks in the world, and real security still comes down to someone screwing up memcpy().</p>&mdash; Matthew Green (@matthew_d_green) <a href="https://twitter.com/matthew_d_green/status/835033668972326913?ref_src=twsrc%5Etfw">February 24, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The improvements that have been made are mitigations like Stack Cookies, DEP, and ASLR.
+The thinking behind these tools could be summarized as, "We know there will be vunlerabilities in our C code, so let's try to make exploiting them harder."

+The state of the art in mitigations are sanitizers (AddressSaniziter, MemorySanitizer, ThreadSanitizer, etc).
+My own PhD project could be called a [sanitizer.](https://github.com/hexhive/datashield)  Sanitizers add dynamic checks into C programs, then the user does exhaustive testing to find all the bugs -- or so the theory goes.
+The lack of static tooling for finding vulnerabilities speaks to how incredibly difficult precise static analysis is for C.

+With that in mind, the rest of this post will be examples of the fundamental problems with C that lead to vulnerabilies, and some hints at how Rust deals with them.

 # A standard library function that impossible to use securely: `gets`